 If you’ve had bad experiences with gas-powered systems in the past and you’d rather stay away from combustion, electric furnaces might be perfect for you.
 These systems take combustion entirely out of the equation, providing heat entirely from your electrical system.
 If you don’t have access to a gas pipeline or you’re hesitant to have gas burners in your home, ask about an electric furnace today!

-Well, hopefully this gives you a good idea on the major differences between the two types of systems.
+Well, hopefully, this gives you a good idea of the major differences between the two types of systems.
 Heating is not a luxury, it’s a necessity, and providing quality heating advice and handiwork is our specialty.

 Looking for a gas or electric furnace?
 Contact Premier Indoor Comfort Systems LLC 7 days a week for a personalized response for your needs.
 If we don’t have the answer, we will find it for you!